Using the best life insurance companies for overweight people is key to obtaining the lowest possible premiums, and not all companies are alike.

 - More than 1 in every six children and young adults ages 6 to 19 are obese.

-Provide your agent with your information and let them shop the entire market for the lowest rates.
+Give your independent agent (Broker) your information and let them shop the entire market for the lowest rates.
 There are many good choices for you.
-You also have the option of no medical exam life insurance to consider.
-No-medical-exam life insurance policies can be approved as quickly as 24 hours.
-If you are in a high-risk classification, these policies can work out well for you.
+You also have the option of having no medical exam life insurance to consider.
+Non-medical-exam life insurance applications can be approved as quickly as 24 hours.

 - Overall Health History